 External tutoring, Jeroen Peters, RISE Interactive

-The research has been done in collaboration with a dancer, a dance therapist, seniors in amateur theater and a theater pedagogue.
+The research has been done in collaboration with a dancer, a dance therapist, seniors in amateur theater, a theater pedagogue and external expertise from physiotherapist.

 I have in this project put focus on how people around me perceive their bodies, their experience of inhabiting their body and their expression of it.
 Most of all I have placed an emphasis on what mindset people have, when interacting with the world with energy and spontaneity involving physical expressions and emotions.